 In order to facilitate the backwashing of the organoclay units without taking Area D offline, flexible and hard piping were installed to allow discharge to a 10,000 gallon frac tank staged along the south side of Building 294.
 Process water from the Clearwell Tank T-4 is used to backwash the organoclay units.
 The original 7,500-pound organoclay vessel is placed online and the valves to the 5,000 pound vessels are closed to isolate the vessels.
 The vessels are backwashed one at a time.
 The flexible hoses connected to the two vessels are disconnected and 2-inch lay flat hoses are connected to both the inlet and outlet connections on the vessel.
 The process water from Clearwell Tank Tank 4 (old gallery process line in Building 294) flows through the vessel in reverse and exits the vessel through 2-inch lay flat hose to a 10,000 gallon frac tank located outside Building 294.
-After both vessels are backwashed, the 2-inch lay flat hoses are disconnected and the flexible hoses are reconnected to the vessels.
-The valves to the 5,000 pound vessels are closed.
+After both vessels are backwashed, the 2-inch lay flat hoses are opened and the valves to the 7,500 pound vessel are closed.
 The backwash water in the frac tank is settled and later transferred via a sump pump in the frac tank to the CTP through the Area D Main Control Building header.